-FuturDome is glad to present FOS ‘double performance (April 14 and April 18, 2020), developed for Milan, that takes its cue from the Small White Man project (2010-in progress).
+FuturDome is glad to present FOS ‘double performance (September 8 and September 12, 2020), developed for Milan, that takes its cue from the Small White Man project (2010-in progress).

-Small White Man is a musical elegy based on a ‘conducting’ framework for musical improvisations through a simple system of coloured light bulbs that are switched on and off by the artist.
+For Milan a temporary architectural intervention will turn San Celso’s Church (Corso Italia 37, 20121 Milan) into a recording studio.
+A “Divine purple” fabric, colors 692 and 984, will become the mean to create a temporary room, a sort of musical womb, in which, during the course of four hours, his ongoing musical project Small White Man, will record its second album.
+Conceived in 2010, Small White Man is a musical elegy based on a ‘conducting’ framework for musical improvisations through a simple system of coloured light bulbs that are switched on and off by the artist.
 This system allows him to conduct and co-compose musical improvisations with a group of musicians playing together for the first time.
 The success of this strategy relies strongly upon the participants’ intuition by erasing the separation between players and conductor, who together become a third unity.